-n addition, annually for residential and day service providers, the Quality Resource Unit (QRU) holds a Provider Performance Review (PPR).
+In addition, annually for residential and day service providers, the Quality Resource Unit (QRU) holds a Provider Performance Review (PPR).
 The QRU solicits input from Service Coordination, Health and Wellness, and Provider Certification Review (PCR) from the results of monitoring.
-The Quality Management Division (QMD) aggregates the data from the Issue Resolution System (IRS) for the PPR identifying those domains and subdomains where the provider has had issues reported during the past year.
+The Quality Assurance and Performance Management Administration (QAPMA) aggregates the data from the Issue Resolution System (IRS) for the PPR identifying those domains and sub-domains where the provider has had issues reported during the past year.
 When there are recognized patterns or trends, the provider and DDA collaboratively identify quality improvement goals and strategies to minimize the likelihood of repeat or continued problems.